-Most of Forest Hill was developed after the railway arrived in the area in 1839 as the Dartmouth Arms, after the name of the local inn.
+Most of Forest Hill was developed after the railway arrived in the area in 1839.
 The remaining architecture in Forest Hill is impressive and varied with a mix of traditional Victorian architecture from late 19th century houses to grand family homes and detached buildings.

 One of our favourite streets is Wood Vale as it is a beautiful wide tree lined street with spacious imposing family homes with classical Victorian period features and expansive gardens directly backing onto a stunning nature trail in woodland.